NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 import Ipopt
 ```

-We will need JuMP to build the model for each subproblem and we will use Ipopt to solve it.
+We will need JuMP to build the model for each subproblem and we will use Ipopt to solve each subproblem.

-!!!
-Note
+!!! note

     There are some functions that both JuMP and ProgressiveHedging export.
 To avoid confusion (and warnings) it is best to import one or both of these packages.

+## Subproblem Creation Function

 Next, we write a function that will generate the subproblems for each scenario.
 The following creates the subproblem for a simple two stage stochastic program.